-A career is a path and one that is not always arrived at moving neatly from point A to B. And while it’s never too early to start thinking about a career, your first year or two at NC State are the ideal time to explore your options and find the major that will best prepare you for a rewarding career.
+A career is a path — and it doesn’t always move neatly from point A to B. While it’s never too early to start thinking about a career, your first year or two at NC State are the ideal time to explore your options and find the major that will best prepare you for a rewarding career.

 Below, find links to resources that will help you choose an academic major that complements your career choice.
-And if you don’t really know yet what path your career will take, career counselors and Peer Ambassadors can help you better understand your values, beliefs and abilities so whatever major and career you choose, you can play to your innate strengths and character.
+And if you don’t really know yet what path your career will take, career counselors and Peer Ambassadors can help you better understand your values, beliefs and abilities — so you can choose a major that plays to your innate strengths and character.

-And when the time is right, career counselors can help you create a strong resume, conduct an effective job search, prepare for job interviews, and contact and meet potential employers through internships and co-ops, and at onsite career fairs.
+When the time is right, career counselors can help you create a strong resume, conduct an effective job search, prepare for job interviews and contact and meet potential employers through internships, co-ops and at onsite career fairs.

 The Career Development Center can help you choose an academic major or career, create a strong resume, conduct an effective job search, prepare for job interviews and take advantage of NC State resources in contacting and meeting potential employers.

 Virtual Advising can provide you with academic information that may affect your academic major or career choices.
 Both virtual and face-to-face cross-curricular advising is available.